Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention

 Since most existing sparse attention methods are originally designed for bidirectional video generation models, applying them to autoregressive video generation requires additional clarification and careful consideration.

 \begin{itemize} \item STA~\cite{zhang2025fast}: STA partitions tokens into 3D tiles and applies sparse attention to neighboring tiles.
 In all experiments, we use a window size of $(3,3,3)$.
 The original paper keeps early timesteps in dense attention.
 Since autoregressive models are typically few-step generators (\eg, 4 steps), we do not adopt this setting and apply sparse attention to all steps. \item Radial Attention~\cite{li2025radial}: Since the key-value (KV) sequence length varies over chunks in autoregressive video generation, the effective sparsity ratio of Radial Attention also changes accordingly.
 For 5\,s videos, we perform inference over 7 chunks (3 frames per chunk) with the following sparsity ratios: 67.7, 76.9, 80.6, 82.4, 83.5, 84.9, 86.5. \item SVG2~\cite{yang2025sparse}: Since SVG2 relies on K-means clustering and the sequence length in autoregressive generators is shorter than that in bidirectional models, we adjust several hyperparameters to improve its runtime efficiency: \texttt{num\_q\_centroids}=50, \texttt{num\_k\_centroids}=100, \texttt{kmeans\_iter\_init}=20, \texttt{top\_p\_kmeans}=0.9, \texttt{min\_kc\_ratio}=0.10, and \texttt{kmeans\_iter\_step}=2.
-Notably, whenever the KV length changes in AR models, we re-initialize K-means clustering accordingly. \item \textsc{Light Forcing}: Once the sparsity ratio $s_i$ for chunk $i$ is determined, the number of selected blocks in HSA is fixed accordingly, \ie, $(1-s_i) \times i \times f \times \lceil n/b_{kv}\rceil$.
-We then perform block selection within the frames (\ie, 6 frames in our experiment) chosen by the frame-wise mask selection.
-Notably, we keep dense attention for the first chunk and apply Chunk-Aware Growth for sparsity allocation in subsequent chunks.
+Notably, whenever the KV length changes in AR models, we re-initialize K-means clustering accordingly. \item \textsc{Light Forcing}: 1) We provide detailed duration-specific settings for both short- and long-video generation in Tab.~\ref{tab:lf_hyperparams}, including the target sparsity ratio, $n_{\text{past\_keep}}$ (the number of retained past frames), $n_{\text{sink}}$ (the number of retained earliest historical frames), $n_{\text{win}}$ (the number of retained nearest historical frames), and the corresponding open-source model links.
+2) HSA is activated only when the number of historical frames is larger than $n_{\text{past\_keep}}$.
+Otherwise, all historical frames are preserved.
+3) As discussed in the main paper, we keep dense attention for the first chunk and apply Chunk-Aware Growth for sparsity allocation in subsequent chunks.
 This is because the first chunk has a relatively short sequence length, so sparse attention yields limited speedup but can cause pronounced performance degradation.

 \end{itemize}